Vice President Harris calls director of Black Hills Community Loan Fund

 “I wanted to be sure I had good data and good requests (for the vice president),” she said.
 “I had a few bullet points for increasing money for CDFIs.”

-In 2020, for example, nationwide Native CDFIs requested $24 million worth of funding but were able to get $16 million, LeBeau said, leaving many needs unfunded.
+In 2020, for example, nationwide Native CDFIs requested $24 million in funding but were able to get $16 million, LeBeau said, leaving many needs unfunded.
 The money supports CDFIs’ work such as financial education, services for helping individuals repair their credit, and business development.

 LeBeau recommended to Harris the return of Assets for Independence’s Individual Development Account program, which was cut by the Trump Administration.
 IDA programs help individuals save money and receive matching funds to help them achieve greater self-sufficiency.
 For example, BHCLF uses IDAs to help people save for down payments on a home, LeBeau said.